azabiong/vim-highlighter/README.md

  The `Hi <` and `Hi >` commands move the cursor back and forth to recently highlighted words or matching highlights at the cursor position.

- The `Hi {` and `Hi }` commands, on the other hand, move the cursor to the nearest highlighted word, even if the pattern differs from the current selection.
+ The `Hi {` and `Hi }` commands, on the other hand, move the cursor to the nearest highlight, even if the pattern or type differs from the current selection.

  <img width="393" alt="jump" src="https://user-images.githubusercontent.com/83812658/169995084-4c623681-e54c-4174-bd30-81e6856b6f8d.gif"><br>